cpsource/fail3banAI/README.md

 you, the system administrator to continuously monitor for threats and adjust the input tables.

 With fail3banAI, none of this is necessary.
-Your faithful AI assistant is continually monitoring your logs to detect intrustion attempts.
+Your faithful AI assistant is continually monitoring your logs to detect intrusion attempts.
 When one is detected, fail3banAI adjusts itself and begins monitoring for the new threat immediately.

-### Prerequsites
+### Prerequisites

 You'll need to signup with openai.com for an API key.
 This author did so with a pay as you go plan.
 I deposited
 $20.00 with them, and their system deducts a few pennies from this sum for every request I make.
-When it runs out, I replunish it.
+When it runs out, I replenish it.
 For production though, you can use a higher dollar limit, or set the limit so high that you'd never hit it, yet still keep your costs under control.

 fail3banAI is quite miserly with AI usage too.
 It will only make a request if it has not seen a particular threat before.
 Then fail3banAI will ask if the log line is a threat at all.
 If not, no ban action will be taken, but the